buttplugio/docs.buttplug.io/docs/spec/index.md

 Without Buttplug, this would require knowing how to talk to both USB and Bluetooth, and also knowing how each of these devices communicates with the computer in order to control vibration levels.
 They would then have to add both of these to their application.

-With Buttplug, Server implementations are expected to take care of the different manufacturer and hardware communication requirements.
+With Buttplug, "Server" implementations are expected to take care of the different manufacturer and hardware communication requirements.
 However, if there were only ways to communicate with specific hardware, the application they were making would have to provide separate logic paths to cover either device instance.

 This is where the idea of "generalized haptics" comes in.
-Instead of either a "Device A" or "Device B" command to the server, the user can just send a "VibrateCmd" command to the server, along with the identifier for which device they wanted to use.
-Not only that, their software would work with any device \(including devices they do not own/have tested with\) that could translate the "VibrateCmd" command.
+Instead of either a "Device A" or "Device B" command to the server, the user can just send a generic speed command to the server, along with the identifier for which device (and which features of which device) they wanted to use.
+Not only that, their software would work with any device \(including devices they do not own/have tested with\) that could translate the aforementioned generic speed command.

 Now, the not so simple case.

-Let's add Device C, an stroker.
-To use Device C with the same application as Device A and Device B, the Vibrate command has to be translated into some facsimile that is valid for stroking.
+Let's add Device C, a stroker.
+To use Device C with the same application as Device A and Device B, the generic speed command has to be translated into some facsimile that is valid for a stroker.
 While this is most likely not tractable for a global solution, the goal of Buttplug is to make explorations of ideas like this accessible and easy to play with.

 ## Comparisons to Existing Software